 Option Description System Memory Size Specifies the size of the system memory.
 System Memory Type Specifies the type of memory installed in the system.
 System Memory Speed Specifies the speed of the system memory.
 System Memory Voltage Specifies the voltage of the system memory.
 Video Memory Specifies the size video memory.
 System Memory Testing Specifies whether the system memory tests are run during system boot.
 The two options available are Enabled and Disabled .
 This option is set to Disabled by default.
 Memory Operating Mode Specifies the memory operating mode.
 The option is available and is set to Optimizer Mode , by default.
+Options such as Fault Resilient Mode and NUMA Fault Resilient Mode are available for support when the Advanced RAS capability processor is installed on the system.
 Current State of Memory Operating Mode Specifies the current state of the memory operating mode.
 Node Interleaving Enables or disables the Node interleaving option.
 Specifies if the Non- Uniform Memory Architecture (NUMA) is supported.
 If this field is set to Enabled , memory interleaving is supported if a symmetric memory configuration is installed.
 If the field is set to Disabled , the system supports NUMA (asymmetric) memory configurations.
 This option is set to Disabled by default.
 ADDDC Settings Enables or disables ADDDC Setting feature.
 When Adaptive Double DRAM Device Correction (ADDDC) is enabled, failing DRAMs are dynamically mapped out.
 When set to Enabled it can impact the system performance under certain workloads.
 This feature is applicable for x4 DIMMs only.
 This option is set to Disabled by default.
 Memory training When option is set to Fast and memory configuration is not changed, the system uses previously saved memory training parameters to train the memory subsystems and system boot time is also reduced.
 If memory configuration is changed, the system automatically enables Retrain at Next boot to force one-time full memory training steps, and then go back to Fast afterward.
 When option is set to Retrain at Next boot , the system performs the force one-time full memory training steps at next power on and boot time is slowed on next boot.
 When option is set to Enabled , the system performs the force full memory training steps on every power on and boot time is slowed on every boot.
-Correctable Error Logging Enables or disables correctable error logging.
+Memory Map Out This option controls DIMMs slots on the system.
 This option is set to Enabled by default.
+It allows to disable system installed DIMMs.